So you’re dipping your feet into LinkedIn advertising. Smart choice. LinkedIn is one of the best places to reach decision-makers in the B2B space.

 LinkedIn ads have the potential to get your message directly in front of the right person.
 But it’s essential to master your LinkedIn ad targeting strategy to maximize effectiveness and ensure you aren’t wasting money in the wrong places.

 There are quite a few different ad targeting techniques available on the platform.
-So we’ve put together this guide to help you navigate the different LinkedIn ad targeting options so you can confidently optimize your LinkedIn ad targeting strategy to create ads that convert.
+So we’ve put together this guide to help you navigate the different LinkedIn ad targeting options so you can confidently optimize your paid media strategy to create ads that convert.

 Different Types of LinkedIn Ad Targeting Available